Sean D. Tucker: Tucker’s airplane

 Tucker's airplane, the Oracle Challenger III biplane, is claimed to produce more than 400 horsepower, and weighs only 1,200 pounds.
 The Challenger III is equipped with a unique set of wings that use 8 ailerons instead of 4.
 The tail on the airplane is modeled after the tail used on high-performance radio control airplanes.

-The Smithsonian Institution’s National Air and Space Museum will receive the Oracle Challenger III, which will be displayed at the entrance to the "Thomas W. Haas We All Fly" general aviation gallery scheduled to open in 2021.
+After retiring from solo performances in 2018, he donated the Oracle Challenger III to the Smithsonian Institution’s National Air and Space Museum, where it is displayed at the entrance to the Thomas W. Haas We All Fly general aviation gallery, which opened in 2022.
 Film producer and pilot David Ellison, who Tucker once mentored, provided the funds necessary in order to donate the aircraft to the museum on Tucker's behalf.

 Accidents

 Tucker's first accident occurred in 1979, when he had to parachute out of his disabled aerobatic airplane.

 In 1993, as he was climbing out of the parked stunt plane he used at the time, a Pitts S-2S biplane, a runaway aircraft on the ground collided with his aircraft.
 Tucker escaped unscathed, but damage to the wings on one side of his aircraft took ten days to repair.

 In 2006, the elevator (pitch control) system in Tucker's aerobatic aircraft broke during a practice aerobatic flight, forcing him to bail out over an empty farm field in Coushatta, Louisiana.
 He was uninjured, but the aircraft he was flying was destroyed.